josh-padnick/JoshPadnick.com/content/post/16-give-give-give-then-get/index.md

 * __Give before you get__
 * Give without expecting anything back
 * But high-five yourself when something does come back to you
-* Turn on to life by tasking responsibility for everything around you
+* Turn on to life by taking responsibility for everything around you
 * …even while recognizing that there’s only so much you can do.